Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 ### Lesson

 #### Jasmine Test
 Jasmine is a behavior-driven development (BDD) framework for testing JavaScript code.
-(Note: BDD is a specific style of test-driven development that tests the behavior of the code from the user's perspective.)
-Jasmine has no external dependencies and does not require a DOM, which means that it's good for getting tests up and running quickly.
+(Note: BDD is a specific style of test-driven development that tests the behavior of the code from the user's perspective.
+[Learn more.](https://www.agilealliance.org/glossary/bdd/)) Jasmine has no external dependencies and does not require a DOM, which means that it's good for getting tests up and running quickly.

 As we learned in the last lesson on test-driven development (TDD), one way to ensure that your code is well-tested is to start by writing a test for the behavior you want, watch it fail, and finally write the code to make it pass (the Red-Green-Refactor pattern).
 Though working in a TDD style may feel slower at first, it can save you time in the long run by ensuring that your code won't break.
 We'll be working in a TDD style through this lesson.